ministryofjustice/moj-product-dashboard/README.rst

     heroku config --app moj-product-dashboard

-to get the DATABASE_URL and CLOUDAMQP_URL to set up application env vars
+to get the DATABASE_URL, REDIS_URL and CLOUDAMQP_URL to set up application env vars

 ::